-Francis Clive-Ross in his booklet 'The Church of St Mary the Virgin' apologises for "not being able to comment much on the Chapel at Ease at Hatton"

-This was through lack of space, but he continues with "it celebrated its centenary as a Chapel a year or so ago" His booklet bears the date March 1978 therefore we can draw from that that the Chapel opened late 1870's
+Ordnance Survey Map 1894 Francis Clive-Ross in his booklet 'The Church of St Mary the Virgin' apologises for "not being able to comment on the Chapel at Ease at Hatton" This was through lack of space, but he continues with "it celebrated its centenary as a Chapel a year or so ago" His booklet bears the date March 1978 therefore we can draw from that that the Chapel opened late 1870's It may seem 'today' that this small hamlet did not require a chapel but 100 years ago there were more houses in Hatton than today; most now however being under the tarmac of Heathrow.

-The Chapel was provided by Lord & Lady Pollock of Temple Hatton for the benefit of Hatton people who, it was said,

-"had such a long walk to the mother church"

-Temple Hatton was Pollock's large country pile situated opposite the Green Man Public House.
-The house, following Pollock's departure, became, in 1905, a Roman Catholic Home for Orphans 'St Anthony's Home'

-The date of this image of the Chapel is early 1970's this is borne out by the Boeing 707 - 320b on short finals to 28L (as it was then) over the 'mission' - and the lamp Posts and the 'boys' hairstyle.
-The Barn in the foreground was demolished in the 1980's
+The Chapel was provided by Lord & Lady Pollock of Temple Hatton for the benefit of Hatton people who, it was said, "had such a long walk to the mother church" Temple Hatton was Pollock's large country pile situated opposite the Green Man Public House.
+The house, following Pollock's departure, became in 1905, a Roman Catholic Home for Orphans 'St Anthony's Home' The image of the Chapel (circa1960) - is a date borne out by the Boeing 707 - 320 on short finals above the 'mission' and the lamp Posts and the 'boys' hairstyle.
+The Barn in the foreground was demolished in the 1970's

-In the April issue of the Bedfont Parish Magazine 1960 under the heading of 'Memories of Hatton Church 1890' the writer, Mrs Emily Maud Hine ne' Sorrell, of Faggs Road Hatton, provides some information on its early years, but it may have been written earlier as she [later] mentions Reverend Bardsley who was Vicar 1953 to 1962)

-Mrs Hine also refers to the Pollock's home as Hatton House which is not correct for Hatton House was the home of the Langslow family - who through marriage were related to the Pollock's

-Mrs Hine's recollections (a little short but interesting all the same) is the following

-"When our little church was ready all the villagers came to worship.
+In the April issue of the Bedfont Parish Magazine 1960 under the heading of 'Memories of Hatton Church 1890' the writer, Mrs Emily Maud Hine ne' Sorrell, of Faggs Road Hatton, provides some very detailed information on its early years, but it may have been written earlier as she [later] mentions Reverend Bardsley who was Vicar 1953 to 1962) Mrs Hine also refers to the Pollock's home as Hatton House which is not correct for Hatton House was the home of the Langslow family - who through marriage were related to the Pollock's From Mrs Hine's recollections (which are a little short) "When our little church was ready all the villagers came to worship.

 The Reverend Pilkington started holding the Sunday services there at 3-30 in the afternoon for both parents and children.

-The children on reaching the age of 10 attended Sunday school at Bedfont School

-The appearance of the church has not altered [1890] much but the interior has been made much more comfortable".
+The children on reaching the age of 10 they attended Sunday school at Bedfont School The appearance of the church has not altered [1890] much but the interior has been made much more comfortable".
 "The Reverend Pilkington used to travel from Bedfont Vicarage [to Hatton] on his tricycle until he married a lady with means who provided a Horse and Carriage and a Coachman."

-"The Reverend Reichard took the service every Sunday" "He formed a choir, of which I was a member" "there was very little entertainment during the week; perhaps the Church Army would visit for a few days"

-"everything then was so peaceful and happy"

-'no airplane noise to drown the Vicars sermon'

-She continues further 'stating we had 'good parents' with many happy times with them - they also attended Church - 'she remembers' always chatting at the church gate and then going home to a good old fashion Tea - and how clean their house was "nice white cloth on the table and brass candle sticks at each end"

-The chapel was the home of Hatton Band of Hope

-As can be seen the Branch was formed 1880 and it would infer that the group was part of the Chapel at ease with St Mary's
+"The Reverend Reichard took the service every Sunday" "He formed a choir, of which I was a member" "there was very little entertainment during the week; perhaps the Church Army would visit for a few days" "everything then was so peaceful and happy [where is this place] no airplane noise to drown the Vicars sermon" She continues further - noting having 'good parents' with many happy times with them - they also attended Church - she remembers always chatting at the church gate and then going home to a good old fashion Tea - and how clean their house was "nice white cloth on the table and brass candle sticks at each end" Hatton Band of Hope As can be seen the Branch was formed 1880 and it would infer that the group was part of the Chapel at ease with St Mary's